yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/headless-sdk-payment-ios.md

                  open url: URL,
                  options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool {

-  // Make sure the scheme matches the one you used in the checkout_session guard url.scheme == "yunoexample" else { return false }
+  guard url.scheme == "yunoexample" else { return false }

-  // Let Yuno handle the deep link and show the payment status screen return Yuno.receiveDeeplink(url, showStatusView: true) }
+  return Yuno.receiveDeeplink(url, showStatusView: true) }
 ```